How we change what others think, feel, believe and do

-Rowland (2012) identifies four major and three minor themes on which 'psychics' focus when giving their clients 'readings'.
+Rowland (2012) identifies four major (health, money, love, career) and three minor themes (travel, education, ambition) on which 'psychics' focus when giving their clients 'readings'.
 This represents a novel yet highly practical set of needs that are most likely to represent real needs.

 Perhaps the most basic needs are for health and safety, to survive and avoid immediate threats.
 A problem with this is that, despite precautions, disease and misfortune can happen unannounced at any time.
 We hence have an ongoing interest in any indicators of potential issues so we can either prepare for the worst or look forward in happy anticipation.